We had a whackout whack dot call from Oregon last week.

 Yes, they're right about that, by the way.

-Um plus she's like anybody else in politics, she's power crazy.
+Plus, she's like anybody else in politics.

-But they say that Hillary, if she runs for president, Bill will never be allowed to run the U.N. while she's president, that the U.N. would never do that.
+But they say that Hillary, if she runs for president, Bill will never be allowed to run the U.N. while she's president, that the UN would never do that.

 Can you imagine a Clinton household if this subject came up?

-Uh and and but the yeah, that's the that's the thing.
+But yeah, that's the thing.

-The thing that's the most amazing about all of this is how excited, near orgasmic these Democrats are about one of the most boring and colorless figures ever to grace American politics, and that's Al Gore.
+The thing that's the most amazing about all of this is how excited, near-orgasmic these Democrats are about one of the most boring and colorless figures ever to grace American politics, and that's Al Gore.

 All right, folks, that's it for today.